 The city was once the original capital of the Chandela Rajputs, a Hindu dynasty that ruled this part of India from the 10th to the 12th centuries.
 The Khajuraho temples were built over 200 years, from 950 to 1150.
 The Chandela capital was moved to Mahoba after this time, but Khajuraho continued to flourish for some time.

-Khajuraho in M.P, India has a long history as far as fas as the art of the area is concerned.
-Today the art of Khajuraho India is world renowned.
-The beautiful temples that dot the town of Khajuraho are believed to have been built by the mighty Chandela rulers in 9th and 10th century AD.
-The engravings on these temples are highly sensual and and much has already been discussed their symbolic importance.
-Tantricism and the Shakti cult, where the pancha makaras (five tenets), namely, matsya (fish), madira (wine), maithun, mamsa (meat), and mudra (gesture) were to release the human spirit from the bondage of the flesh, have been described as the possible explanations for the sculptural sensuality of Khajuraho.
+Khajuraho has a long history as far as fas as the art of the area is concerned.
+Today the art of Khajuraho India is world-renowned.
+The beautiful temples that dot the town of Khajuraho are believed to have been built by the mighty Chandela rulers in the 9th and 10th century AD.
+The engravings on these temples are highly sensual and much has already been discussed their symbolic importance.
+Tantricism and the Shakti cult, where the Pancha Makara (five tenets), namely, Matsya (fish), Madeira (wine), maithun, mamsa (meat), and mudra (gesture) were to release the human spirit from the bondage of the flesh, has been described as the possible explanations for the sculptural sensuality of Khajuraho.

 Out of 85 temples, only 20 have survived the ravages of time.
 Made of sandstone blocks fitted together, the temples are aligned east-west.
 For convenience, these may be divided into western, eastern, and southern groups of temples.

 Significance: Well-known for the sculptures in poses in its temples.